CrociDB/funbox-experiments/README.md

 This will build all the experiments.

+## Developing

+Once in the `nix-shell`, it will build the project and generate `compile-commands.json` to use with `clangd` LSP.
+Unfortunately I wasn't able to remove all the errors it's reporting, I guess it's something related to the fact that we're not actually building this project with clang.
+But all in all, it's really useful.

 ## Flashing Daisy Seed

 This is a bit more tricky.
 There's a way to flash it from the shell straight with `make program-dfu` in each experiment.
 However, it's necessary to have the correct `udev` rules on the host system.
 I couldn't get it working from within the `nix-shell`, without having `dfu-util` also installed on my host system.